yeka/test/readme.md

 Normally, container's IP is on `172.17.0.*`.
 You can check it using `docker container inspect [container_name] | grep IPAddress` The default root password for `rastasheep/ubuntu-sshd:14.04` is `root`.

+Note:  I haven't been able to run `sshuttle` against alpine-based ssh server.
+That's why ubuntu-based sshd is used.